 Configure the product in the popup as per your liking.

 Be sure to select Input Device and GPIO.

-To configure the product, select it in the devices tab, and click on the configure button.
+To configure the product, select it in the Products tab, and click on the configure button.

 Click on the import code button

 In the popup that appears, select the "Dodge Brick"